Minersville, Pennsylvania: History

 The completion of the Schuylkill Haven and Mine Hill Railroad provided the means to transport the coal produced in the region.
 The development of the coal industry grew rapidly and attracted many immigrants.
 Experienced English and Welsh miners arrived first from their respective countries.
 The next arrivals were Germans and Irish immigrants, soon to be followed by many other ethnic groups that make up the community.

 The influx of inhabitants to the community promoted the need to begin municipal planning.
 Titus Bennett laid out the town in 1830 on parts of two tracts of land patented to Lawrence Lewis and Robert M. Lewis on July 20, 1829, at that time part of Branch Township.
 On May 2, 1830, Minersville citizens held an election at the home of David Buckwater for the purpose of electing a Burgess.
 Samuel Richert was elected to this position, as well as the following men who served on the first Council: John Provst, John Patrick, Dr. Anthony Steinberger, John L. Swaine, John B. Hahn, David Buckwater and Daniel R. Bennet.
 The first president of the town council was Daniel R. Bennet; first treasurer, Thomas J. Harman, Clerk, and Milligan G. Gable, High Constable.
 Minersville was incorporated as a borough on April 1, 1831 by Act of the legislature approved by Governor George Wolf.
 Minersville School District was involved in a national court case gaining much attention; Minersville School District v.
 Gobitis, 1940.
 This case dealt with a family whose children would not salute the flag or recite the Pledge of Allegiance because of their religious beliefs (they were Jehovah's Witnesses).
 This case would put Minersville "on the map," as it reached all the way to the Supreme Court.
 The final verdict was that the school district could, in fact, make students stand, salute, and recite the Pledge of Allegiance.
 This decision came under much scrutiny and would not stay long, as it would be overturned shortly thereafter by West Virginia State Board of Education v.
 Barnette.

 Geography

 Minersville is located at (40.690455, -76.260242).

 According to the United States Census Bureau, the borough has a total area of 0.7 sqmi, all land.

 Demographics

+The borough was founded in 1831.